Güiro: History

-The güiro was adapted from an instrument which might have originated in either South America or Africa.
+The güiro was adapted from an instrument which originated in South America.
 The Aztecs produced an early cousin to the güiro, called the omitzicahuastli, which was created from a small bone with serrated notches and was played in the same manner as the güiro.
 The Taíno people of the Caribbean have been credited with the origins of the güiro.
-The Taínos of Puerto Rico developed the güajey, a long gourd or animal bone with notches, an antecedent of the modern day güiro.
+The Taínos of Dominican Republic, Cuba and Puerto Rico developed the güajey, a long gourd or animal bone with notches, an antecedent of the modern day güiro.

 Alternatively, the güiro is also believed to have origins in Africa and to have been brought over to Latin American and the Caribbean by African slaves.
 Blench (2009) suggests a connection with the scraped idiophones of Cameroon and other regions of West and Central Africa (see list of musical instruments of Cameroon).
 The Berom people of central Nigeria also have scraper or guiro-like instrument called gwák or gwàshák.

 Use in music

-Across Latin America and the Caribbean, the güiro can be found in a variety of traditional, folk dance music and used in dance ensembles and religious festivals.
+Across Latin America, the Caribbean, the güiro can be found in a variety of traditional, folk dance music and used in dance ensembles and religious festivals.
 In the Yucatán Peninsula, the güiro is used in two Mayan dances, the mayapax and the jarana.
 In Cuba, the güiro is used in the genre danzón.
 In Puerto Rico, the güiro often associated with the music of the jíbaro and is used in the musical genres of the plena, the seis, and the danza.
 In the Caribbean coast, the güiro was used in traditional, folk dance cumbia music and is still used in modern cumbia music.
 In Panama, the güiro can be found in folk dances such as the merjorana and cumbia.